 Product Development is the backbone of every company and it is subject to a great change, especially in the last years.
 Products are becoming more complex, with increasing global competition and price pressures; at the same time customer requirements are becoming highly personalized and difficult to fulfill.

-ATC offers Training and Consulting in New Product Development.
+ATC offers Training in New Product Development.
 I am NPDP certified (New Product Development Professional) by the Product Development and Management Association (PDMA), an internationally recognized body of knowledge, which focuses on the fundamental principles that underpin successful product development across a broad range of industries.

 Furthermore, ATC provides an innovative approach to NPD with the introduction of Industry 4.0 technologies, called Smart Product Development.